-Italy is a country in Southern and Western Europe, comprised of a peninsula extending into the Mediterranean Sea, the Alps to its north, and nearly 800 islands including Sicily and Sardinia.
-It borders France, Switzerland, Austria, and Slovenia, as well as the enclaves of Vatican City and San Marino.
-It is the tenth-largest European country by area and the third-most populous EU member.
-Rome is the capital and largest city, with other major urban centers including Milan, Naples, Turin, Palermo, Bologna, Florence, Genoa, and Venice.
+Italy, officially the Italian Republic, is a country in Southern and Western Europe.
+It's a peninsula extending into the Mediterranean Sea, bordered by the Alps and encompassing nearly 800 islands including Sicily and Sardinia.
+Its land borders are shared with France, Switzerland, Austria, Slovenia, Vatican City, and San Marino.
+Italy is the tenth-largest European country by area and the third-most populous EU member with almost 59 million residents.
+Rome is its capital and largest city, with other major cities including Milan, Naples, Turin, Palermo, Bologna, Florence, Genoa, and Venice.

 In 1913, male universal suffrage was adopted in Italy.